wbrijesh/network-scan/README.md

 ## Features

-- [ ] Discover all the devices on your network
+- [x] Discover devices on local network
 - [ ] Show device vendor info
-- [ ] If the device can be pinged
+- [x] Check wether device is online using ICMP
-- [ ] mDNS name of the device
+- [ ] Print mDNS name of the device
-- [ ] scan for open ports on devices (unsure about this one)
+- [ ] Scan for open ports on devices (unsure about this one)
 - [ ] install using shell command: `curl script_url | bash`
 - [ ] install using go: `go install`